-The Master’s of Science in Electrical and Computer Engineering degree (MSEE) is developed by the Weisberg Division of Engineering at the College of Information Technology and Engineering (CITE) to graduate electrical and computer engineers for meeting West Virginia’s increasing technological demands.
-Graduates with this Degree will contribute to West Virginia’s economic development, advance its competitive edge globally and contribute to improvement in the quality of life.
+The Master’s of Science in Electrical and Computer Engineering degree (MSEE) is developed by the Weisberg Division of Engineering at the College of Information Technology and Engineering (CITE) to graduate electrical and computer engineers for serving highly employable electrical and computer engineering disciplines and provide skills based on industry needs.
+The master program is designed to prepare candidates for careers in industry or government or for pursuing a career in academia; both thesis and non-thesis options are available.
+Furthermore, graduates with this degree will contribute to West Virginia’s economic development, advance its competitive edge globally and contribute to improvement in the quality of life.